Last Updated: 12th January 2023

 The personal information that we collect from you will be stored within the United Kingdom and the European Economic Area.
 We may also store or transfer certain limited types of personal information outside of the European Economic Area where it is necessary for the purposes of your membership with us or where you have received a communication from us and opted-in to providing us with further information.
-Where we transfer your personal information outside of the EEA then we will ensure that we have provided appropriate safeguards and an adequate level of security for your personal information in order to protect you rights and freedoms.
+If we transfer your personal information outside of the EEA, then we will ensure that we have provided appropriate safeguards and an adequate level of security for your personal information to protect your rights and freedoms.

 All personal information you provide to us is stored on our secure servers.
 Any online payment transactions will be encrypted using Secure Socket Layer/Transport Layer technology.
 Where we have given you (or where you have chosen) a password which enables you to access certain parts of our site, you are responsible for keeping this password confidential.
 We ask you not to share a password with anyone.

-You can exercise your right at any time by contacting our Data Privacy Officers.
-If you consented to us collecting and/or processing your personal information but you change your mind then you can get in touch with us about erasing the personal information we hold about you.
+You can exercise your rights at any time by contacting our Data Privacy Officers.
+If you consented to us collecting and/or processing your personal information but you change your mind, then you can get in touch with us about erasing the personal information we hold about you.

 The legislation gives you the right to access a copy of the personal information that we hold about you.

-In order to request a copy you need to submit a request to our Data Privacy Officers – details on how to get in touch can be found at the bottom of this page.
+To request a copy, you need to submit a request to our Data Privacy Officers – details on how to get in touch can be found at the bottom of this page.
 However, please remember that certain types of data cannot be disclosed to you as part of your request.
 For example, we cannot disclose information to you which identifies another individual or information that may be subject to legal professional privilege.
-In many cases we may be required to redact some of the documentation that you receive in order to comply with the legislation.
+In many cases we may be required to redact some of the documentation that you receive to comply with the legislation.